FortinetCloudCSE/AWS-FGT-101/content/3_ModuleThree/31_Task1.md

   - Subnet RT

 ### Discussion Points
-- EC2 's can be assigned an EIP for public reachability
+- EC2's can be assigned an EIP for public reachability
 - VPC's must have an IGW associated to provide Internet access to any subnet in the VPC
 - Subnets have a default RT associated to them upon creation, allowing default reachability between all subnets in the VC
 - You can create additional RT within a VPC, and then associate each RT to one or more subnets, altering the routing behavior of ALL TRAFFIC within that subnet.